Directions to the Higgs Centre for Theoretical Physics

 - Directions to the Royal Observatory Edinburgh (ROE)

-If your visit has been arranged through the Higgs Centre you should have received details of who to report to on arrival, and their location, from the School of Physics and Astronomy's admin team.
-If in doubt - report to the admin team in JCMB Room 4323 and they will provide you with further instructions.
+If your visit has been arranged through the Higgs Centre you should have received details of who to report to on arrival, and their location.
+If in doubt - report to the Higgs Centre Administrator in JCMB Room 4318 who will provide you with further instructions.
 If you know you are aiming for the Observatory rather than JCMB, report at the reception by the main gate to the Observatory complex.

 Travelling to Edinburgh

 - By rail - The main station is Edinburgh Waverley, right in the middle of the city centre.
 Edinburgh can be reached from London Kings Cross on the East Coast Mainline in 4.5-5 hours.
-Timetable and ticket information can be found here.
-To book advance tickets, we find the East Coast website the easiest to use.
-Note you can buy tickets for any journey - not just those on the East Coast mainline.
+Timetable and ticket information.

-- By road - If you have a sat-nav, use the postcode EH9 3JZ to get directions to the JCMB, and EH9 3HJ to the RoE.
+- By road - If you have a sat-nav, use the postcode EH9 3FD to get directions to JCMB, and EH9 3HJ for the RoE.
 You can also use a service such as Google Maps to get directions.
+If you are planning to park on the campus, note there is a permit needed.
+Please get in touch with Ines to arrange this.

-Accommodation appropriate to visitors' individual requirements will be arranged by our admin team when setting up the visit, and directions will be provided.
-We generally recommend that Bed and Breakfast accommodation is used for visits of up to a week.
-For longer visits, we normally find that the self-catered accommodation provides a more flexible and comfortable solution.
+Accommodation appropriate to visitors' individual requirements will be arranged in coordination with our local team when setting up the visit, and directions will be provided.
+We generally recommend that a nearby Bed and Breakfast accommodation is used for visits of up to a week (which we would usually book directly).
+For longer visits, we normally find that a self-catered accommodation provides a more flexible and comfortable solution.
+The University has such accommodation facilities but these are very pricy.
 We would be pleased to hear any comments on the accommodation that is arranged for you to ensure that it is suitable for our visitors: please pass on any such comments you have to our admin team.
+We also provide some suggestions for accommodation on our accommodation suggestion page.

 If you wish to research visitor accommodation yourself, you can use the accommodation search function on the Visit Scotland website.
-Use a postcode of EH9 3JZ (JCMB) or EH9 3JH (RoE) to find accommodation within a specific distance from your office space.
+Use a postcode of EH9 3FD (JCMB) or EH9 3HJ (RoE) to find accommodation within a specific distance from your office space.
 Various commercial outfits, like Citylets and Edinburgh Flats, have listings of flats available for short-term lets, which may suit long-term visitors.
-Any search for accommodation should be done in conjunction with our admin team.
+Any search for accommodation should be done in coordination with our admin team.
 We can of course make no assurances about the quality of service or accommodation offered by such external organisations.

 Office, computing and library facilities

 Unless your visit is very short, you will be provided with office space for the duration of your stay: more information will be provided by email in advance of your visit.
 If you have registered for the eduroam service at your home institution, then you should be able to access the internet on your laptop (or other registered mobile device) while on the University campus by signing into the eduroam wifi network.
 Please note that the initial registration with eduroam must be performed at your home institution - it cannot be done once you have departed.
 On the other hand, you only need to register once, and there are by now many institutions that will allow you to access the internet in this way.
-Whether or not you use eduroam, we can set up a visitor's account for you in order to access the University's network.
-Our admin team can arrange this for you on arrival.
-We can also arrange access to the University's library facilities if this is needed.
-Please discuss this with the admin team.
+The University also has visitor Wi-Fi (‘Visit-Ed’) available in University buildings that visitors can log into by themselves.
+Whether or not you use eduroam, we can set up a visitor's account for you in order to access the University's network and IT systems, or access to the University’s library facilities (all visitors should be added to the Visitor Registration System if they are here for longer than a week).

 Getting around Edinburgh

 Lothian Buses runs a comprehensive bus service around Edinburgh.
 Service 41 runs straight onto the Kings Buildings campus.
 Services 24, 38, 42 and 67 stop very close to the campus.
 Services 41 and 38 also pass near the Royal Observatory.
-Lothian Buses operate a "flat fare" system - the same fare covers any distance (except on the AirLink airport bus service).
+Lothian Buses operate a "flat fare" system - the same fare covers any distance for one bus (except on the AirLink airport bus service).
 The current fare can be found here.
-A day ticket is also available, which is better value for money once you plan to make more than three trips in one day.
+A day ticket is also available, which is better value for money once you plan to make more than two trips in one day.
 Tickets are available from the driver when boarding the bus: note that no change is given, except on the AirLink service.
+It is also possible to pay via the 'tap-tap-cap' system - a contactless payment system (on the buses) with daily fare capping, meaning if you use the same card/phone payment on different buses numerous times, it will automatically convert it to the lowest faire (switch to a daily pass for example).
+It can't be used for more than one person per bus.
+It is also possible to download the mobile ticket App (‘m-tickets’ – Apple, Android) or the Lothian Bus App (‘Bus & Tram’) to buy tickets.

-The central part of Edinburgh is very compact, and most easily traversed on foot.
+The central part of Edinburgh is very compact, and most easily traversed on foot, especially as there are usually many roadworks.

 Eating and drinking